dieumynguyen/ZarrOptimalStorage/README.md

 ##### Input:
 The performance data generated in #2.
 ##### Usage:
-Nagivate to directory `visualization/`.
-Run `sbatch visualize.sh` to submit a job to run `visualize.py`.
+Navigate to directory `visualization/`.
+Run `sbatch visualize.sh` to submit a job to run *visualize.py*.
 ##### Output:
 Heatmaps and scatterplots shown in paper, stored in `data/geos-fp-global_inst/heatmaps`, `data/geos-fp-global_inst/normalized_heatmaps`, and `data/geos-fp-global_inst/scatterplots`.